 The NCDC continues to ramp up testing.
 In April 2020, the NCDC published their testing strategy and set the target to test 2 million Nigerians in the next three months.
 That’s 160,000 tests a week.

-Currently, most Nigerian cases have come from international travellers arriving in Lagos and Abuja.
+Nigerian cases initially came from international travellers arriving in Lagos and Abuja but now cases are more community linked.
 The map below shows how Lagos - the state with the most cases - has spread the virus to surrounding states.
 You can monitor its spread below: